Lighthouse Kids Sponsor Walkathon to Raise Awareness and Funds to Save

 (Rye, N.H.) - White Island Lighthouse Station at the Isles of Shoals is New Hampshire’s only offshore lighthouse.
 It is on the National Historic Register and is in dire need of preservation.
 Lighthouse Kids Incorporated is a nonprofit group comprised of N.H. students, a board of directors and community supporters who are taking steps to save the historic structure - literally and figuratively.

-p.m.
-The start will be staggered but the first wave of walkers will begin shortly after 3 p.m.
+The start will be staggered, but the first wave of walkers will begin at 9:30 a.m.

 White Island Lighthouse Station is owned by the state of New Hampshire and Lighthouse Kids have partnered with the state to preserve this historic structure.
-At present, students working on the lighthouse project are from Rye Elementary School, Rye Junior High and Winnacunnet High School.
+It is under the jurisdiction of the town of Rye.
+At present, students working on the lighthouse project are from Rye Elementary School and Winnacunnet High School.
 The motto of Lighthouse Kids has always been, “Once a Lighthouse Kid – Always a Lighthouse Kid,” therefore, alumnae are forever considered Lighthouse Kids.
 Please join us!
 If you would like to be a participant, you may contact:

 Denise Wheeler at Rye Elementary at dwheeler@sau50.org